 Last year, a male relative mentioned to me that he was reading a new novel, called Salt to the Sea.
 I told him I enjoyed that novel quite a bit and recommended its partner, Between Shades of Gray.
 When he finished that one, he texted me a picture of the book and said, “This guy is my new favorite ...

-Read More about The Hidden Hands of Literature: Women in the Literary Shadows
+Read More about The Hidden Hands of Literature: Female Writers in the Literary Shadows

 12 Book Recommendations By Women, For Women